Tag: #onepotmeal

 Yes, Meera Sodha’s Cilantro Chutney Chicken from her book Made In India is that good.
 It inspired me to create this homage to one of my all-time favorite TV shows.

 This cilantro chicken curry is very user-friendly.
-Despite being a newbie at cooking Indian cuisine, this dish was not intimidating, it was in fact very “doable” and takes just minutes to prepare.
-Saute boneless chicken with onions and a paste made of peppers, garlic, and ginger.
-Add the cilantro chutney and simmer until the chicken is tender.
-Top with the reserved onions that have been caramelized to a deep rich toasty brown.
-This dish is absolutely delightful.
-Every bite is a flavor explosion.
-Served on top of fragrant basmati rice and garnished with cilantro leaves, its a great one pot meal perfect for a weekday dinner.
+Despite being a newbie at cooking Indian cuisine, this dish was not intimidating and very “doable” and took just minutes to make.
+First, saute boneless chicken with onions and the garlic-ginger paste, then add the cilantro chutney and simmer until the chicken is tender.
+That’s it!

 Good Morning Mr. Phoods (Cilantro Chutney Chicken Curry)